vysker/vscode-php-formatter/README.md

 * `phpformatter.fixers`: Fixers to use when fixing a file, e.g. strict, short_array_syntax (https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage).
 * `phpformatter.additionalExtensions`: Which additional file extensions, besides PHP, should be fixed as well.
 E.g. inc, without the leading dot.
 For this to work you'll also have to configure your VSCode files.associations settings (https://code.visualstudio.com/Docs/languages/overview#_common-questions).
 * `phpformatter.enableFixerLogging`: If true, the extension will log all fixer results (including errors) to the console.
+* `phpformatter.notifications`: If true, the extension will show notifications.

 ## Known Issues

 * If you add Composer to your PATH, make sure to restart ALL of your Visual Studio Code instances afterwards.
 Visual Studio Code only reads out PATH variables during startup.
 * **Undo history is lost after saving the file.** A workaround is being looked into.
+* If you are on Windows, using xampp, and get the error `PHP Warning: PHP Startup: Unable to load dynamic library`, try going to you xampp directory and run `setup_xampp.bat`.
+After that, restart Visual Studio Code and try again.

 **Note:** Most issues stem from incorrect installation of the PHP-CS-Fixer, see https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.

 ## Release Notes

+### 0.0.7

+* Added `phpformatter.notifications` setting.
+* The extension will now show a notification when the required settings are not set.
+* The notification has a button that opens up a browser with the installation guide on the Github page.
+* Added installation guide and known issue to the readme.

 ### 0.0.6